"My goal is for every single student, faculty and staff member to succeed here at the Jacobs School. That's what equity means to me."

 Culture-Building Initiatives

-The Jacobs School is building a cross-section of culture-building programs and activities aimed at achieving equity for all students, faculty and staff at the Jacobs School of Engineering including the Jacobs School Research Ethics Initiative, and the Anthropology, Performance, and Technology Program (APT).
+The Jacobs School is building a cross-section of culture-building programs and activities aimed at achieving equity for all students, faculty and staff at the Jacobs School of Engineering.
+The Anthropology, Performance, and Technology Program (APT) is just one example.

 A Community Approach to Equity, Diversity and Inclusion

 The Jacobs School is dedicated to improving the climate for all students, faculty and staff.
 Efforts are underway across the School, at all levels.
-With critical input and guidance from Black students and other students of color, for example, Christine Alvarado and Karen L. Christman, who are both professors and Associate Deans at the UC San Diego Jacobs School of Engineering, led the creation of the Student and Faculty Racial Equity Task Force.
+With critical input and guidance from Black students and other students of color, for example, Christine Alvarado and Karen L. Christman led the creation of the Student and Faculty Racial Equity Task Force.
 The task force also includes two student affairs staff members, one who works with graduate students and the other undergraduates; a representative from the Jacobs School's IDEA Engineering Student Center; a faculty representative from each department; and the Jacobs School Faculty Equity Advisor.

 "I am committed to seeing this through and doing what’s right.
 One first step to addressing equity issues is to really listen," said Pisano.
 "It's unacceptable to be blind to the issues and claim to be faultless.
 Every engineer knows you can't solve a problem without first acknowledging it."